kkrawiec/fuel/src/README.md

 TODO
 ====

+* In SearchStep: Note: This loop will iterate forever is none of the search operators manages to produce a solution.
 * Make EvaluatedSolution Ordered; get rid of betterThan?
 * Report BestSoFar in snapshots
 * Instruction set as parameter